api3dao/commons/src/eslint/README.md

 - Enforce `camelCase` for variables and functions, but `kebab-case` for filenames.
 - Prefer arrow functions everywhere instead of regular `function` functions.

+Tip: Some rules do have fixer with multiple variants of the fixes.
+You need to use the IDE to prompt the fixes and choose the one you want.

 ### Overriding rules

 To override a rule, you can use the `rules` section key in your `.eslintrc.js` file.
 For example: